ammaraslam10/JTiledUtility/README.md

 # JTiledUtility
 A utility for [JGameEgnine](https://github.com/ammaraslam10/JGameEngine) that can be used to easily import and add maps created using the [Tiled Map Editor](https://www.mapeditor.org/).
 To develop NES/SNES styled games like Mario and The Legend of Zelda, maps made using tiled may be used to simplify the game creation process.
+The Utility requires JGameEngine and the Gson library to work.
 ## Usage
 The following code adds a map sets `untitled.json` as the game space.
 This will create and display the tiles starting at 0, 0.
 ```java